eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- JTAG
 	- OpenCD
 + skill set:
+	- Position is Design for Test and Design for Debug (DFT/DFD or DFx) engineer for high-performance designs going into industry leading AI/ML architecture.
+The person coming into this role will be involved in all aspects of implementation and verification of advanced DFx techniques for various IPs.
+High level challenges include reducing test cost while attaining high coverage, and facilitating debug and yield learnings while minimizing design intrusions.
+The work is done alongside with a group of highly experienced engineers across various domains of the AI ASIC.
+	- ATPG and test coverage analysis using industry standard tools.
+	- ***JTAG, Scan Compression, and ASST implementation.***
+	- Gate level simulation using Synopsys VCS and Verdi.
+	- Support silicon bring-up and debug.
+	- MBIST planning, implementation, and verification.
+	- Support Test Engineering on planning, patterns, and debug.
+	- Develop efficient DFx flows and methodology compatible with front end and physical design flows.
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience in advanced DFx techniques.
+	- DFx experience implementing in finFET technologies.
+	- Experience with industry standard ATPG and DFx insertion CAD tools.
+	- Familiarity with System Verilog and UVM.
+	- ***Fluent in RTL coding for DFx logic including lock-up latches, clock gates, and scan anchors.***
+	- Understanding of low-power design flows such as power gating, multi-Vt and voltage scaling.
+	- Good understanding of high-performance, low-power design fundamentals.
+	- ***Knowledge of fault models including Stuck-at, Transition, Gate-Exhaustive, Path Delay, IDDQ, and Cell Aware.***
+	- Exposure to post-silicon testing and tester pattern debug are major assets.
+	- Experience with Fault Campaigns a plus.
+	- Strong problem solving and debug skills across various levels of design hierarchies.
++ skill set:
+	- Position is ASIC Test Engineer for industry leading AI/ML ASICs.
+The person coming into this role will conduct post-silicon characterization and testing to verify the functionality and timing of internal blocks and interfaces in our ASICs, and collaborate with DV and DFT teams to develop test requirements and test patterns.
+The work is done alongside a group of highly experienced engineers across various domains of the AI ASIC.
+	- Track test execution to confirm all features are validated.
+	- Convert design specifications into characterization and test plans.
+	- Translate patterns and sequences into tester format to run on ATE and SLT.
+	- ***Help develop ATE load boards, SLT interface boards, and sockets.***
+	- Prepare for first silicon arrival with prioritized test plans that includes enablement of IP and critical features.
+	- Work with test systems, tools, and lab equipment to debug ASIC faults.
+	- Leverage lessons from current products to drive continuous improvements into future products.
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience in advanced testing techniques.
+	- ***Experience with SLT, ATE, and new product introduction.***
+	- ***Proficiency with test equipment such as oscilloscopes, protocol/logic/network analyzers and signal generators.***
+	- Successful track record debugging SOC and board-level faults.
+	- ***Experience testing CPUs, high speed SERDES, PCIe, DDR, and PLLs is desirable.***
+	- ***Solid understanding of DFx features and standards including scan, ASST, MBIST, IEEE 1149.6, JTAG, and IJTAG, and fluency in RTL coding for DFx logic a plus.***
+	- Good understanding of PCB fabrication, server-class compliance standards, signal and power integrity (SI/PI) methods, thermal and mechanical analysis tools.
+	- Strong scripting skills in C/C++, Python, Perl, Java, Bugzilla, TCL, or Ruby.
++ skill set:
+	- Position is Hardware Test Engineer for industry leading AI/ML ASICs.
+The person coming into this role will conduct post-silicon characterization and testing to verify the functionality and timing of internal blocks and interfaces in our ASICs, and collaborate with DV and DFT teams to develop test requirements and test patterns.
+The work is done alongside a group of highly experienced engineers across various domains of the AI ASIC.
+	- Work closely with the Design for Test and Design Verification teams on test vectors, coverage, and diagnostics.
+	- Track test execution to confirm all features are validated.
+	- Convert design specifications into characterization and test plans.
+	- Translate patterns and sequences into tester format to run on ATE and SLT.
+	- Help develop ATE load boards, SLT interface boards, and sockets.
+	- Prepare for first silicon arrival with prioritized test plans that includes enablement of IP and critical features.
+	- Work with test systems, tools, and lab equipment to analyze ASIC faults.
+	- Collect and analyze volume fault data for root cause identification.
+	- Debug issues found during bring-up, characterization, validation, and production.
+	- ***Generate voltage/frequency shmoos.***
+	- Leverage lessons from current products to drive continuous improvements into future products.
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience in advanced testing techniques.
+	- Experience with SLT, ATE, new product introduction, and high-volume production enablement.
+	- Experience interfacing with OSATs and delivering converted ATE patterns for production runs.
+	- Proficiency with test equipment such as oscilloscopes, protocol/logic/network analyzers and signal generators.
+	- Expertise with processor characterization, speed path testing, frequency/power sort using ATE, and guard-banding for volume shipping.
+	- Successful track record debugging SOC and board-level faults.
+	- ***Experience testing CPUs, high speed SERDES, PCIe, DDR, and PLLs is desirable.***
+	- Good fundamentals in digital ASIC design, CMOS, and reliability.
+	- Strong scripting skills in C/C++, Python, Perl, Java, TCL, and/or Ruby.
+	- Experience with Bugzilla, LoadRunner, and Apache Maven.
+	- ***Solid understanding of DFx features and standards including scan, ASST, MBIST, IEEE 1149.6, IEEE 1687, and IEEE 1500.***
+	- Fluency in RTL coding for DFx logic is a plus.
+	- Basic understanding of DFT fault models.
+	- Good understanding of PCB fabrication, server-class compliance standards, signal and power integrity (SI/PI) methods, thermal and mechanical analysis tools.
++ skill set:
+	- Position is ASIC Production Test Engineer for industry leading AI/ML ASICs.
+The person coming into this role will enable and conduct high-volume production testing of ASICs in preparation for shipping.
+The work is done alongside a group of highly experienced engineers across various domains of the AI ASIC.
+	- Assist in initial silicon bring-up and debug, and provide feedback for changes needed for volume production.
+	- Assist in requirements and inputs for ATE load boards, SLT interface boards, and sockets.
+	- Collect and analyze volume fault data for root cause identification and yield improvement opportunities.
+	- Track and help improve production yield.
+	- Debug issues found during validation and production.
+	- Generate voltage/frequency shmoos.
+	- Determine characterization test needs and requirements for ASICs for volume production.
+	- Leverage lessons from current products to drive continuous improvements into future products.
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience in advanced testing techniques.
+	- Experience with SLT, ATE, new product introduction, and high-volume production enablement.
+	- Experience interfacing with OSATs and delivering ATE patterns for production runs.
+	- Expertise with processor characterization, speed path testing, frequency/power sort using ATE, and guard-banding for volume shipping.
+	- Experience testing CPUs, high speed SERDES, PCIe, DDR, and PLLs is desirable.
+	- Basic understanding of DFT fault models.
+	- Good understanding of PCB fabrication, server-class compliance standards, signal and power integrity (SI/PI) methods, thermal and mechanical analysis tools.
+	- Good understanding of diagnostic and yield enhancement tools.
+	- Strong scripting skills in C/C++, Python, Perl, Java, Bugzilla, TCL, or Ruby.
++ skill set:
 	- Develop chip circuit test method and ATE test scheme with quality, cost, and schedule in mind
 	- Implement ATE test pattern according to test plans and verify correctness via RTL simulations
 	- Create loadboard and probe card schematics and work with vendor for timely board availability